fengnian123/Embodied-Healthcare/README.md

 This repository curates papers and resources at the intersection of **embodied intelligence** and **healthcare**.
 The main list focuses on work where healthcare is connected to a robot body, physical interaction, simulated embodiment, clinical action loop, or human-robot interaction.

-This is a strict re-screened list.
-Pure medical LLMs, EHR agents, static medical VLMs, screen-only clinical decision systems, and generic healthcare informatics papers are intentionally excluded from the main sections.

-The list is intentionally biased toward recent work.
-Older papers are kept when they are field landmarks, high-citation surveys, clinical evidence papers, or widely reused datasets and benchmarks.

-> This repository is a research bibliography, not medical advice or clinical deployment guidance.
-Publication labels are compact metadata for navigation; please verify final venue and citation details before formal use.

 ## Contents

 - [Curation Scope](#curation-scope)